POSTCARDS OF THE CHANNEL ISLANDS

 Postcards proved very popular and the twentieth century heralded in the golden age of postcards, a period of nearly two decades extending from 1900-1918.
 Thousands of cards with Channel Island views were produced by a large number of national publishing firms.
-Most important of these were a firm which produced cards around the world, The title of these printed cards is followed by the letters LL and for want of more information they are referred to as LL cards.
+Most important of these was a firm which produced cards around the world; the titles on these printed cards are followed by the letters LL, and for want of more information they are just referred to as LL cards.

-As well many local photographers and shopkeepers also produced cards.
-As they were present throughout the year they were able to record not only views but important events.
-These latter cards have become invaluable for Social History research.
+As well, many local photographers and shopkeepers also produced cards.
+As they were present throughout the year, they were able to record not only views but important events, and these cards have become invaluable for Social History research.

-Thomas Grut and his son Norman covered all the islands in the Bailiwick of Guernsey.
-They produced postcards dating from the beginning of the 20th Century until the early 1970´s.
+Thomas Grut and his son Norman covered all the islands in the Bailiwick of Guernsey, producing postcards from the beginning of the 20th Century until the early 1970s.